 If there are any exceptions that should be noted to the above certification, include an explanation in the text box below.

 Part 5 Section 3 - New Laws/Legislation/Policy Impacting CMV Safety

-Has the State adopted/enacted any new or updated laws (i.e., statutes) impacting CMV safety since the last CVSP or annual update was submitted?
-Yes No Has the State adopted/enacted any new administrative actions or policies impacting CMV safety since the last CVSP?
-Yes No
+Has the State adopted/enacted any new or updated laws (i.e., , statutes) impacting ງ CMV safety since the last CVSP or annual update was submitted? ?

+Yes ○ No